 In Egyptian mythology, Taweret (also spelled as Taurt, Tuat, Taweret, Twert, Taueret and more) is the goddess of fertility and childbirth.
-She was often depicted as a hippopotamus, with limbs similar to those of a feline.
-The name Tawaret means she who is great or great one.
+She was often depicted as a hippopotamus, standing on two legs, with limbs similar to those of a feline.
+The name Taweret means “she who is great” or “the great (female) one“.
 She is also called the Lady of the Birth House.

 Origins of Taweret

 In ancient Egypt, the hippopotamus was an integral part of daily-life and rituals.
 The animal was both feared and venerated.
-While male hippos represented chaos, female hippos symbolized safety and protection.
-These creatures, represented by various gods, had to be placated with offerings to ensure safety to those who worked near the riverbanks or used boats on the River Nile.
+While male hippos often represented chaos, female hippos symbolized safety and protection.
+These creatures, represented by various gods, had to be routinely placated with offerings to ensure safety to those who worked near the riverbanks or used boats on the river Nile.

-Egyptian hippo-goddesses, such as Taweret, originated from this early worship of the hippopotamus.
-Images of hippopotami have been unearthed in ancient Egyptian amulets and jewelry.
+Egyptian hippo-goddesses, such as Reret, Ipet, and Taweret originated from this early worship of the hippopotamus.
+Images of hippopotami have been found in ancient Egyptian objects including amulets and jewelry.

 Other historians have hypothesized that Taweret didn’t derive from early hippo-worship.
 According to their theory, she was a manifestation of existing goddesses such as Ipet, Reret, and Hedjet.

 Taweret is attested since the Old Kingdom, but began to acquire wide fame and became renowned only after her association with other hippo-goddesses, and especially with Hathor, with whom she is sometimes equated.
 In later times, she was associated with Isis, and was also said to be the consort of another Egyptian god by the name of Bes.